Aemcolo FDA Approval History

 The most common adverse reactions (incidence > 2%) are headache and constipation.

-Development History and FDA Approval Process for Aemcolo
+Development Timeline for Aemcolo

 Date Article Nov 16, 2018 FDA Approves Aemcolo (rifamycin) to Treat Travelers’ Diarrhea